 Farm data.
-The 1969 Agricultural Census forms the basis of my estimation sample as it has data on the farm size and field area.
+The 1969 Agricultural Census forms the basis of my estimation sample.
+It has information on the farm size and field area, which determine the eligibility for the field reservation policy.
 I digitized the Census by scanning the forms from the National Archives in Finland and developing a two-layered deep learning model to digitize the scanned forms.
 Figure 1 illustrates the data digitization process and Appendix B details the technicalities of the process.

 The Agricultural Census does not, however, have individual farmer IDs.
 To get the farmer IDs, I link the Census to another novel dataset, the 1973 Farm Register, which I recovered from the archives of Statistics Finland.
 Both these datasets have unique farm IDs that can be used to link these data.
 The Agricultural Census has 282,729 unique observations while the farm register has 223,637 farms with farm and farmer IDs.
 The difference in the number of observations arises from two main reasons.
-One, not all farms in the farm register have farm and farmer IDs: the farm register has 265,938 observations in total.
-And two, some farms ceased to exist between 1969 and 1973.
+One, some observations in the farm register do not have farm and farmer IDs: the farm register contains 265,938 farms in total.
+Two, some farms ceased to exist between 1969 and 1973.
 The linked dataset with farm details from the Agricultural Census and farmer IDs from the farm register has 192,993 observations which is 86 % of farms in the farm register.
 Missing farms can be new (or merged) farms established between 1969 and 1973 or due to errors in data digitization of the Agricultural Census.
 The error rate in the digitization process was 0.6% in an out-of-sample human validation of 1,000 farms.
 Figure A.1 displays the distributions of all merged and non-merged farms with the top 1 % winsorized.
 It shows that the non-matched farms are large on average, particularly having a smaller share of really small farms of 2-5 hectares.